01-edu/public/subjects/devops/orchestrator/audit/README.md

 In less than 15 minutes and with the help of Google the student must explain all Kubernetes components and their roles.

 ###### Can the learner explain the K8s components in less than 15 minutes?

-> If the learner is unable to explain the K8s components, this means that the learner has failed this audit, so he must re-read and spend more time on understanding!

 #### Bonus